RESPONDING WITH CARE |

 Crisis Intervention Team Training (CIT)

-Crisis Intervention Team (CIT) training is a jail diversion and de-escalation model of training for law enforcement during which officers gain a better understanding of the needs of individuals with mental illness, substance use disorders or intellectual/developmental disabilities.
+Crisis Intervention Team (CIT) training is a jail diversion and de-escalation model of training for law enforcement during which officers gain a better understanding of the needs of individuals with serious mental illness, substance use disorders or intellectual/developmental disabilities.

 Learn more about our Regional CIT Training Program.